Faculty of Humanities and Social Sciences

 My research approaches issues associated with discrimination and power from a range of social perspectives.
 I am currently particularly interested in exploring what social perspectives (such as critical sociology, standpoint sociology and feminism) have to offer to the study of oppressions related to species.
 Current research interests include human/nonhuman divide, intersectionality and complex inequalities, and social ethics and moral consideration.
 I am also a research methods specialist.
 I have applied a range of qualitative and quantitative approaches in my research.
 I am currently working on observation as a methodological approach and am exploring creative methodologies.

-Kay teaches a core level two unit Risk in Society unit and an optional level three unit Arts and Society.
+Kay teaches a core level two unit, Risk in Society, and two optional level three units, Animals in Society and Arts and Society.
 Kay also supervises third year dissertations in a range of areas.

 At postgraduate levels, Kay contributes to units for the MA European Studies programme and for the MA in War, History and Culture.
 She offers PhD supervision in a range of areas including; nonhuman animals in society; self, identity and identity politics; risk in society; couple relationships; and social research methods.